 Select this check box if you want applications that use the PostgreSQL driver to use Kerberos authentication to establish the connection with this database.
 These applications will not be able to use user/password.

 Clear this check box if you want applications that use the PostgreSQL driver to use user/password to establish the connection with this database.
 These applications will not be able to use Kerberos authentication.

-To create a database with normal authentication, click Database management on the Administration menu.
+To create a database with internal authentication, click Database management on the Administration menu.
 In this dialog, click New database.
-The Tool requests the following data (see Creating a new database with “Normal” authentication type):
+Enter this:

 Name of the database.

 Identifiers charset: if you select Default, the database will use the setting configured for the entire Server (see Identifiers Charset).

 Click Ok to create the database.

 When a user tries to connect to this database, Virtual DataPort will check the credentials of this user with the “list” of users created in Virtual DataPort.
 These users are the ones created in the “User Management” dialog (see section Creating Users).